Malawi May 22-26, 2023

 Tentative WHS

 Khulubvi And Associated Mbona Sacred Rain Shrines (01/02/2011).
 Dating from 1500 A.D., they were used to offer sacrifices to their Mphambe (God) in times of drought or other calamities.
 Khulubvi Sacred Shrine.
-Mang’anja tribe worship the spirit of Mbona. to bring rain, creat forests and hiding from enemies by turning into guinea fowls.
+Mang’anja tribe worship the spirit of Mbona. to bring rain, create forests and hide from enemies by turning into guinea fowls.

-A traditional hut within Khulubvi natural thicket of approximately 100 square metres was constructed as a worshipping site.
+A traditional hut within Khulubvi’s natural thicket of approximately 100 square metres was constructed as a worshipping site.

 There are many other rain shrines: Nyandzikwi, Mwala U1I1odzi shrine, Kaloga sacred cave site, Chifunda Lundu, Nkhadzi sacred site, Mtsakana rain shrine.
 These sites are used for traditional religions for divine worship and powers for communicating with spirits of Mbona.
-Used for the initiation for young boys, to offer sacritices in form of beer and other food stuffs, millet that is used to brew beer to be used during the day of ceremony.
+Used for the initiation of young boys, to offer sacrifices in the form of beer and other food stuffs, millet that is used to brew beer to be used during the day of ceremony.
 Particular traditional songs are sang

 ==============================================================